geniusinaction/group-vision/group-vision.md

 ### Open science

-All group work will be published in open access journals.
+All research from this research group that is published will be published in open access journals.
+There is no flexibility in this policy.
+Preference is given to Diamond, then Gold, and then Green [Open Access](https://en.wikipedia.org/wiki/Open_access#Colour_naming_system).
+Preference is also given to journals that are community-based rather than commercial.

 ### Authorship